Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 How To Make It Ahead

-Béchamel sauce can be made in advance, and refrigerated for 3 days or frozen, up to 1 month.
-Don’t forget to cover the surface as mentioned in tips section section above to prevent a skin from forming on top.
+I’ve found that béchamel sauce can be made in advance and refrigerated for 3 days or frozen, up to 1 month.
+Don’t forget to cover the surface as mentioned in the tips section above to prevent a skin from forming on top.

 By signing up, you agree to receive emails from The Clever Carrot.
 Unsubscribe at any time.